Senne1508/Thesis-repo/MATLAB/README.md

-the "Control method" folder contains code that simulates two methods for controlling the brighness of a light source
+the "Control method" folder contains code that simulates two methods for controlling the brighness of a light source:
 - PWM
 - analog control

-the "Illumination method" folder contains the two methods for controlling the exposure as presented in my thesis
+the "Illumination method" folder contains the two methods for controlling the exposure as presented in my thesis:
 - Constant exposure and shutter speed
 - dyncamic exposure and shutter speed